Your shopping cart is empty!

 This is a big one, and it’s one that some people have trouble with.
 But, do you find yourself ever saying yes to things and then instantly regretting it?
 I think we’ve all been there.
 Learning to say no to things that you either don’t want to do or don’t have time for shouldn’t make you feel uncomfortable (or guilty)!
 Saying no once in a while will help you create more time to nurture yourself and your self care is essential to keeping your mind, body and spirit in balance.
 Here are a few tips on how to say no with a little grace and a lot less guilt.

 Clean up Your Diet

 I can’t talk about changes without mentioning food because it’s something that I feel so passionately about.
-Having just made the transition to a gluten free diet I understand what a challenge it can be to start cooking and eating differently.
+Having made the transition to a gluten free diet myself, I really understand what a challenge it can be to start cooking and eating differently.
 Whether you want to cut down or target a particular area in your diet like sugar, refined ingredients or processed food the first place to start is your mind.
 Be clear about your reasons behind the change and then look for the positives.
-I’m over the moon to have so many new gluten free cook books to wander through and a host of new ingredients to explore - reframe the changes and they become much easier, I promise.
+I’m over the moon to have so many new gluten free cookbooks to wander through and a host of new ingredients to explore - reframe the changes and they become much easier, I promise.

 Find Time To Pause

 Even if creating a moment of pause sounds like a challenge, there are natural pauses in your day that you can use to check in with yourself and ground your emotions.
 Look for the time that you spend waiting for something, like in the morning traffic, queuing for coffee or even waiting for the kettle to boil – you get the idea.
 These are small pauses that you can use to check in with how you’re feeling and help you feel more present.
 And, the more you use these moments the easier it will be to find more.